-At some point before your joint replacement surgery, your doctor will raise the issue of anesthesia.
-Many people will jokingly say, "Just put me out, Doc, and wake me when it's over."
-But the selection of anesthesia is a major decision that could have a significant impact on your recovery.
+Before your joint replacement surgery, your doctor will discuss anesthesia with you.
+The selection of anesthesia is a major decision that could have a significant impact on your recovery.
 It deserves careful consideration and discussion with your surgeon and your anesthesiologist.

 Several factors must be considered when selecting anesthesia, including:

 - Your past experiences and preferences.
 Have you ever had anesthesia before?
 Did you have a reaction to the anesthesia?
 How do other members of your family react to anesthesia?